As you might know, many people commonly use fluoride-based toothpaste to brush their teeth.

 This mineral in high quantities results in dental fluorosis with pitting or discolouration of teeth.
 It appears as white and brown spots or white scattered specks.
 Your teeth might feel rough.

-Switching to non-fluoride toothpaste and powders can keep you and family protected from any toxic exposure to fluoride while maintaining optimal oral hygiene.
-Check out the different options below or click through to Atlist’s selection of Fluoride Free Toothpaste picked by their community of conscious shoppers.
+Switching to non-fluoride toothpaste and powders can keep you and your family protected from any toxic exposure to fluoride while maintaining optimal oral hygiene.
+Check out the different options below:

 Fluoride Free Dental Care: